arthurschreiber/arthurschreiber.github.com/_posts/2010-02-02-javascript-game-development-the-game-loop.markdown

 to jerkiness.
 Also, if you want to add a multiplayer component, you want to make sure that your logic runs with the same speed on all your clients.

-This can be achieved using a so called "game loop with fixed time steps".
+This can be achieved using a so called
+"[game loop with fixed time steps][flipcode:fixed_timestep]".
 Basically, we try to run the logic a fixed amount of times per second, while trying to draw as many frames per second as possible.